Fgdou/sr_project/doc/report.md

 # Unit test
 Some components of the `backend` have unit testing.
 Those tests are located in the same files as the function tested.

-# Load Testing
-The load testing shows great results : 369 players with 522 ms ping.
-Basically, the server does not accept more players because there are no more spaces left on the board.
-So even with a lot of connections, the server handles everything in less than a second.